-Table 6 and Appendix Table 9 show the ITT estimates for agricultural outcomes and broader outcomes, respectively.
-In Table 6, we observe an increase in input expenditures on family labor days (8.4, se=4.8) and in fertilizer and other chemicals expenses (US\$15, se=7); total input expenses rose by US\$22 (se=9) in villages offered loans.
-Land cultivated also increases but is not statistically significant (0.10 ha, se=0.06).
-The value of the harvest rose by US\$37 (se=19), but we do not find a statistically significant increase in gross profits (US\$20, se=16).
+For primary outcomes, we observe an increase in input expenditures on family labor days (7.3, se=5.1) and in fertilizer and other chemicals expenses (US\$17, se=8); total input expenses rose by US\$23 (se=10) in villages offered loans.
+Land cultivated also increases but is not statistically significant (0.09 ha, se=0.06).
+The value of the harvest rose by US\$36 (se=22), but we do not find a statistically significant increase in gross profits (US\$17, se=18).

 Loans have to be repaid, while grants do not.
 Concerns about the costs of default or risk could deter borrowers from investing in the highest return activities and lead loan recipients to use loans differently from the way in which they use grants and to realize different returns for loans than grants.
 The selection effect we have identified, in which women with high agricultural returns to grants are strongly selected into borrowing, may not imply that these same women have high agricultural returns to loans.
-We calculate the Treatment on the Treated estimates for year 1 for the sub-population who take up loans.25 Compared to the estimate of the impact of the grant from table 2, we do not reject the hypothesis that grants and loans treatment effects are the same (proportionally to dollar amount) for any of the agricultural outcomes.26 Taken as a whole, the grants and loans are having similar effects on agricultural inputs and outcomes.27
+We calculate the Treatment on the Treated estimates for year 1 for the sub-population who take up loans.
+26 We compare this estimate to our estimate of the impact of the grant in no-loan villages on those who would borrow from the final row of table 2 and we cannot reject the hypothesis that grants and loans treatment effects are the same (proportionally to dollar amount) for any of the agricultural outcomes.
+27 Taken as a whole, the grants and loans are having similar effects on agricultural inputs and outcomes for those who would borrow.
+28